adrianvincent91/ForProgress/README.md

 ```

 ## Configuration
-You can change the default settings during class initialisation.
+You can change the default settings by passing an object at class initialisation.

 ### `color` (default: 'red')